Deliverance - 1

 - Genesis 17:14

 This judgment was literally falling on Moses' child, the man sent by God to liberate the Jewish people.
 His own son was outside of the covenant and about to be killed as opposed to being discovered later on and compromising his father's leadership.
-Similar to David's illegitimate son with Bathsheba being taken, avoiding the prospect that his child become heir to David's throne and compromise its legitimacy and spiritual nature.
+Similar to David's illegitimate son with Bathsheba being taken in death by God, avoiding the prospect that this child become heir to David's throne and compromise its legitimacy and spiritual nature.

 - Exodus 4:25-26